-This is all about setting up your tent or shelter in the best possible location and ensuring it and you will stay as dry as possible.
+This is all about setting up your shelter in the best possible location, and ensuring it and you will stay as dry as possible.
 First, if you are on a slope, then set your tent or improvised shelter so that the door/opening is facing downhill.
-This can be tricky when it is windy because you don’t want the wind to be able to blow the rain into your shelter.
+This can be tricky when it is windy.

 A tent should be fine in this situation because it has a door, but you will have to use your judgement when it comes to an improvised shelter.
 Just don’t point the opening of your shelter directly uphill.

 Second, tarps are your best friend when it comes to camping.
 Just take a look at permanent camps and homeless camps and you will see that there are tarps set up over the tents.
 There are generally tarps under the tents, too.
-If you are putting a tarp under your tent or shelter, be sure to fold the tarp so that the edges aren’t sticking out.
-If the edges are sticking out, then water can collect on the edges of the tarp and run under your tent or shelter.
+If you are putting a tarp under your shelter, be sure to fold it so that the edges aren’t sticking out.
+If they are, then water can collect on the edges and run under your tent or shelter.